-The Benthall return to Benthall
+The Benthalls return to Benthall

-Sir Paul’s son James, and his wife Jill then took on the tenancy.
-Sir Paul and Lady Benthall continued to live in the house until their deaths in 1992 and 1988 respectively.
+Mary Clementina died in 1960 and Sir Edward in 1961.
+Sir Paul and Lady Benthall became the first tenants of the National Trust, from 1962 to 1985.
+Sir Paul’s son, James, and his wife, Jill, then took on the tenancy.
+Sir Paul and Lady Benthall continued to live in the house until their deaths in 1992 and 1988, respectively.

 In 1996, Richard Benthall, James’s twin brother took over the tenancy and lived at Benthall with his wife, Stella, until 2004.
 The tenancy has now passed to Richard’s son, Edward, and his wife, Sally.